Radcliffe Science Library

-The Radcliffe Science Library (RSL), one of the Bodleian Libraries, is the main science research library.
+The Radcliffe Science Library (RSL), one of the Bodleian group of libraries, is the main science research library.
 The library provides services and collections to support the world leading research and teaching activity in mathematical, physical and life sciences.
 Physical collections include over 1 million volumes of scientific literature, built through the legal deposit programme, which the Bodleian Libraries are part of, and acquisition of materials.

 SOLO library catalogue can be used to search for books held in about 100 libraries in Oxford, or to link to centrally enabled electronic sources.